cryotato/cryotato.github.io/_posts/2024-01-01-malassezia.md

 I've had real baffling problems with skin sensitivity, dryness and flare-ups all my life (i've seriously been told by a doctor that i may just have a slight skin allergy to water), but after moving from Malaysia to the UK, my dermis seemed to face a whole crisis., i presume because of the low temp and humidity combo., but also because I was facing a feedback loop of overapplying lotion hoping it would make the dryness go away, only for it to make it worse. after reading the [malassezia bible](https://simpleskincarescience.com/pityrosporum-folliculitis-treatment-malassezia-cure), it seems the problem has been the products themselves feeding what is basically this fungus that has colonized my face. since them, i've been obsessively researching every ingredient off all my skin products, and its been a struggle to say the least, just because there's so much to avoid! but i've found a pretty decent way of estimating the risk of each skin product i'm using.

-basically, i just ask gibbidy to list ingredients in the list that are in the C11-C24 range, or any ingredients of concern, and to weight them by the position in the list (ingredients need to be order ofc) using the formula:
+a more sensible human being would've just used sezia.co but basically, i just ask gibbidy to list ingredients in the list that are in the C11-C24 range, or any ingredients of concern, and to weight them by the position in the list (ingredients need to be order ofc) using the formula:

 мж% = 1/Position x 100